 Beginner writers should follow the simple acronym explained below (TEEL) as it will help to organise your academic writing and make the meaning and aim of each paragraph clear to the reader.

-towards

-structures and academic language choices to develop more cohesive and coherent paragraphs.
+Intermediate writers should work refining towards sentence structures and academic language choices to develop more cohesive and coherent paragraphs.